kistgab/cloud-humans-backend-test/README.md

 ## Project Overview

 This project is a Pro-Project matcher.
 It aims to verify for which project the Pro is most qualified for.
-With that, we can automatize the proccess of deliverying projects to the pros and save a lot of time.
+With that, we can automate the proccess of deliverying projects to the pros and save a lot of time.

 ## Architecture